alexcalovi98/tailwind-angular-webapp-demo/README.md

-# tailwind-webapp-demo
+# tailwind-angular-webapp-demo
-A simple demo web app using tailwind css
+A simple demo web app using Anglar and Tailwind CSS